Duijndam-Dev/TopoLib/Readme.md

 #### 6	Current status

 At present, TopoLib is still Work-in-Progress.
-Not all classes/functions from SharpProj have yet been implemented, and the Ribbon Interface to set persistent library variables has not been completed.
+Not all classes/functions from SharpProj have yet been implemented, and the Ribbon Interface to set persistent library variables has not been fully completed.

 But overall, the Add-In is already very functional; after all, as an end-user you want to convert coordinates from `(lat, long)` to `(x, y)` and the like.
 For this to happen, you need effectively **just one call**: